tchristensen94/InterfaceAbstractLab/src/lab1/readme.txt

 5. In the startup class document what you think is good or bad about this architecture from the perspective of using abstraction and inheritance.
    (Remember, a startup class must have a main method)
 6. When declaring variables in your startup class consider using the Liskov Substitution principle.
-This is where you declare a variable using it's abstract type.
+This is where you declare a variable suing it's abstract type.
 For example, you could do this:

    MyAbstractSuperClass course = new AdvancedJavaCourse();

-   instead of this:
+   instead of this
+:
    AdvancedJavaCourse course = new AdvancedJavaCourse();

    Consider when this is advantageous and when it isn't.
 Provide a comment